aviv-b/DbAlert/README.md

 - OdbcConnString - odbc string connection.
 Read more: https://www.connectionstrings.com/
 							* recommendation:
 								 - Use windows odbc connection.
-								 - Use sql read only user authtication.
+								 - Use sql read only user authentication.
 - QueryCondition  - Sql query condition for alert.
 - TriggerValue - An string value comparred against queryCondition result if they equals Alert message will send.
 - AlertMessage - The Alert Message.